macalinao/fixedhashmap/README.md

 First, ensure Go is installed.
 If you use a Mac, it should be as simple as `brew install go`.

-You can run `go test` to run all the tests.
+Then, run `go test` in this directory to run all the tests.